Skip to content

 In Minnesota, the general rule for civil rights to firearms after a felony conviction is restoration upon discharge from the court’s sentence.
 That means the day after probation or supervised release expires, the state again recognizes the persons civil rights, under Minnesota law.

-And removing drugs from this statute will dramatically reduce the number of people sent to prison in Minnesota, for simple possession of a gun.
+And removing drugs from this statute will dramatically reduce the number of people sent to prison in Minnesota, for simple possession of a firearm.

 Gun Possession vs. Criminal Use of a Gun

-We can distinguish between unlawful possession of a gun vs. the actual use of a gun in a crime.
-By use of a gun in a crime, we mean a person was committing a crime (other than possession of a gun); plus the used a gun to commit that crime.
+We can distinguish between unlawful possession vs. the actual use in a crime of a firearm.
+By use of a gun in a crime, we mean a person was committing a crime (other than possession of a gun); plus they used a gun to help commit that crime.

 About the Author: removing drugs